kyma-project/istio/.github/ISSUE_TEMPLATE/istio_update.md

 - [ ] Add release notes.

 **Attachments**
-{Link to Istio release announcement from https://istio.io/latest/news/releases/}
+{Link to the Istio release announcement from [Istio Release Announcements](https://istio.io/latest/news/releases/)}
-{Link to Istio upgrade notes from the announcement}
+{Link to the Istio upgrade notes from the announcement}

 <!-- Estimation:
 Patch version update: 2